Cjh327/LeetCode/README.md

 # LeetCode
-record the codes I write and some outstanding codes written by others on LeetCode
+Codes I wrote and some outstanding codes on LeetCode